 Confirmation/permit by museum (Attached?):

 Letter attached to permit application.
+ECPHRA permit also attached.

 Damage/destructive analysis? (if yes, explain in detail)

 Sampling was conducted at the Albany Museum.
 The sampling procedures did not damage the structural integrity of the stone tools, and the material that is requested for export are cotton swabs, and mastic fragments.